JoaoCBFreitas/SNMPVeicular/README.md

 # SNMPVeicular

 Prototype SNMP agent to be installed inside a vehicle OBU and allows outside entities to poll data from the vehicles' sensors and change status of actuators.
+######Note: This prototype was made to work with OBU-MIB which is incomplete.
+Complete MIB is included in file MIBFULL.txt and to use it will require some work to be done to the prototype

 ## Installation